 5. Ras Al Khaimah Airport

 Majorly aimed to serve cargo business, the airlines that operate here are Air Arabia, Air India Express, Luxair, Ural Airlines, Smartwings Poland and Pegasus Airlines.
-Along with two passenger terminals Ras Al Khaimah Airport also offers aircraft maintenance and training services.
+Along with two passenger terminals, the Ras Al Khaimah Airport in UAE also offers aircraft maintenance and training services.
 It also has a decent range of facilities like VIP terminals, lounges, smoking areas, dining area, shops, police station and medical centre.
-Muslim passengers are privileged with prayers rooms at both arrival and departure terminals.
+Muslim passengers have prayers rooms at both arrival and departure terminals.
 Free Wi-Fi makes you accessible to stay connected online or watch movies before boarding a long flight.

 Location: In the Persian Gulf of Ras Al Khaimah, 20 km south from the main town